0xk1f0/python-ferarg-encrypt/README.md

 # python-ferarg-encrypt

-POC-Encryption using fernet and argon2
+PoC-Encryption using fernet and argon2